carbonfirst/CO2Scrap/README.md

 # CO2Scrap
 CO2Scrap is a handy Python script to collect carbon intensity and fossil fuel usage from different regions around the world.
 Currently, it only supports scrapping data from electricityMap through co2signal.com free API.
-It can save valid data samples into a CSV.

 ## Features
 * The script supports country, region-specific, and (latitude, longitude) scrapping from co2signal.com